Phil Lyne

 Phil Lyne (born January 18, 1947) is an American former professional rodeo cowboy who competed in the Rodeo Cowboys Association (RCA)/Professional Rodeo Cowboys Association (PRCA).
-Lyne was the RCA Rookie of the Year in 1969.
+He was the RCA Rookie of the Year in 1969.
 Two seasons later at the National Finals Rodeo (NFR), in 1971, he won the all-around cowboy world championship and the tie-down roping world championship.
 At the NFR in 1972, he repeated as the all-around world champion cowboy and added a second tie-down roping world championship.
 Lyne won his first and only steer roping world championship at the National Finals Steer Roping (NFSR) in 1990.
-He was inducted into the ProRodeo Hall of Fame in 1979.